Kirsten Gillibrand Expected To Announce 2020 Presidential Run This Week

 — Ed O'Keefe (@edokeefe) January 14, 2019

 Gillibrand’s time in Iowa will likely be used to bolster her numbers in the leadoff caucus state.
-Should she be able to curry favor with Iowa Democrats, the Senator will be in a much better place to take on competition come the Democratic Primaries.
+Should she be able to curry favor with Iowa Democrats, the senator will be in a much better place to take on competition come the Democratic Primaries.
 After that, she’ll have to contend with a race that has potentially a dozen people vying for the White House.

 Gillibrand has long been a passionate and outspoken political figure.
 She joined the Senate in 2009 after Hillary Clinton left to become Secretary of State.
 Since then, she’s been a powerful advocate for reform, and had no issue with calling out Donald Trump’s statements and policies.

-The Senator has also made a name for herself as a strident activist in the fight against sexual assault.
+The senator has also made a name for herself as a strident activist in the fight against sexual assault.
 Gillibrand was the first Senate Democrat to call for Al Franken’s resignation after allegations of sexual misconduct arose back in 2017.
-She’s also worked extensively to develop legislation that would fight sexual assault in the military as well as on college campuses.
+She’s also worked extensively to develop legislation that would fight sexual assault in the military, as well as on college campuses.

 Reports indicate that Gillibrand will officially announce her exploratory committee at some point on Tuesday.
 Representatives from Gillibrand’s team have neither confirmed nor denied these statements.